 In the last few of months, we have welcomed several new members of staff to WISERD, to work on a variety of new and existing projects.

-This week we’ll be focusing on a Bangor based member of staff – Dr Sara Wheeler.
-Here, she tells us a bit about her backgrounds, research interests, and what she’ll be doing at WISERD.
+This week we’ll be focusing on two Cardiff based members of staff – Dr Martijn Hogerbrugge and Dr Luke Cowie.
+Here, they tell us a bit about their backgrounds, research interests, and what they’ll be doing at WISERD.

 I recently took up the position of quantitative research associate within the Civil Society project.
 I am responsible for research within the theme of “Ageing and intergenerational relations”, and will be examining what factors affect the degree to which older people participate in their community, as well as relating their levels of participation to outcomes like health and well-being.
 Special attention will be paid to the influence of an older person’s belief that one can actively (re)construct one’s social surrounding, the extent to which the older person feels the need to leave something behind for future generations, and an older person’s perception of crime, in particular fear of crime.